paterit/ubuntu_ansible/README.md

 ansible-playbook -K main.yml
 ```

-Log out and log in again to apply changes.
+Log out and log in again to apply all the changes.

 Then register your SSH keys by copying encrypted dotfiles as a zipped private repo (`dotfiles-main.zip`) from GitHub, running the `secrets.yml` playbook and inputting a password (eg. stored in the password manager) when prompted.